AKushch1337/Bookish/README.md

 ```
 - Or build it using Android Studio(that way you will run the app also!)

-## Run the project(easier way)

-- Download the APK from release page(can't right now)
+- Easiest way: just download the APK from the release page(will be available later)

-- Or run it using Android Studio

 ## Run instrumented tests(UI tests):